B1naryo/Bug-Bounty-Ebook/README.md

 # Bug-Bounty-Ebook
 Welcome to the Bug Bounty Ebook Repository!
 Here, you'll find a curated collection of valuable resources, guides, and insights dedicated to the world of bug bounty hunting.
+Explore comprehensive ebooks covering various aspects of cybersecurity, ethical hacking techniques, vulnerability discovery, and much more.
+Whether you're a seasoned bug hunter or just starting your journey into cybersecurity, this repository has something for everyone.
+Stay updated with the latest trends, best practices, and expert tips to enhance your bug bounty hunting skills.
+Happy hunting!